Explore Cartmel Priory

 Cartmel Priory: Delve into the Secrets of a Timeless Sanctuary

-He ordered that an alter and a priest be provided for the village.
+He ordered that an altar and a priest be provided for the village.
 The first canons of Cartmel came from Bradenstoke in Wiltshire.

 William was an advisor to King John at the signing of the Magna Carta and was Regent of England after John’s death.